ipfs-inactive/docs/content/guides/examples/api/service/readme.md

 }
 ```

-And thats really all you need to write a service on top of ipfs.
+And thats really all you need to write a service on top of IPFS.
 When a client
 connects, we send them our greeting, print their peer ID to our log, and close
 the session.
 This is the simplest possible service, and you can really write
 anything you want to handle the connection.